jacek-kurlit/axe/README.md

 # axe
-Argument exetute is xargs alternative that supports arguments ordering
+Argument execute is xargs alternative that supports arguments ordering